insilica/ctgov-compliance-web/DEV_ENV.md

 - **Non-Intrusive**: Only adds functionality, doesn't modify existing behavior

 ## Security Considerations
-- Auto-authentication is development-only
+- Auto-authentication is development/testing-only (`dev` and `preview` environments)
-- Production deployments should never use `ENVIRONMENT=dev`
+- Production deployments should use `ENVIRONMENT=prod` or leave unset
 - Real authentication system remains unchanged for production
 - Auto-authentication has comprehensive error handling
 - No sensitive data logged (only email addresses for debugging)